Nifty June 2019 futures at premium

-On the options front, the Nifty option chain for 27 June 2019 expiry showed maximum call open interest (OI) of 28 lakh contracts at the 12000 strike price.
-Maximum put OI of 41.49 lakh contracts was seen at 11700 strike price.
+On the options front, the Nifty option chain for 27 June 2019 expiry showed maximum call open interest (OI) of 39.28 lakh contracts at the 12000 strike price.
+Maximum put OI of 29.09 lakh contracts was seen at 11500 strike price.
+Options data suggested a trading range between 11,500 and 12,000 levels for the Nifty.

-State Bank of India, Indiabulls Housing Finance and ICICI Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+State Bank of India, Housing Development Finance Corporation and Reliance Industries were the top traded individual stock futures contracts in F&O segment of NSE.

 The June 2019 F&O contracts expire on Thursday, 27 June 2019.